| Home |

 Connie Francis grand entrance on stage {standing ovation}

-1. "I'm So Excited" [rousing Pointer Sisters song]
+1. "I'm So Excited" [rousing rendition of The Pointer Sisters' song]

 Cleverly depicted above: King Otis Redding and Princess Carla Thomas

-Soul King Otis reigned soul-full at the soulful Stonewall:
+Soul King Otis reigned soul-full at the soulful STONEWALL Club:

 * "Respect" (1965) {the original and written by Otis}